PSA test for prostate cancer

 Okay yes for those who aren't in the medical field or field of cancer the term PSA, prostate specific antigen, test might seem rather foreboding, rather frightening, but essentially it's a blood test, it's from that blood, that blood sample that the prostate specific antigen is, the levels are checked, and as I said if a gentleman is presenting with symptoms of prostate cancer then the PSA test is a fantastic way to start things off, to start that process and just get things checked out.
 Now I'm not saying base everything on that but it's a good yardstick by which to measure things.

-The PSA test is available in the National Health Service.
-A small sample of blood is taken from the arm.
+The PSA test is available on the National Health Service (NHS).
+A small sample of blood is taken from the arm and is tested in the lab.
 This is usually done in a GP's surgery or in a hospital clinic.
-The men we interviewed stressed that it was just like any other 'normal' blood test, but there are advantages and disadvantages of having the test and GPs have been told to inform men about the possible benefits and drawbacks of having a test before proceeding.
+The men we interviewed stressed that it was 'just like any other 'normal' blood test', but explained that there are advantages and disadvantages of having the test done.
+GPs have been told to inform people considering having the PSA test about the possible benefits and drawbacks of having the test before proceeding.

-The information is available to assist GP's in the counselling of otherwise well men who enquire about testing.
-It helps the primary care team to provide men with information on the benefits and limitations of the PSA test.
-It comprises a full evidence document, a summary sheet for primary care teams and a patient information sheet that GPs can print off for men.
+Information from the PCRMP is available to assist GPs in the counselling of otherwise well (asymptomatic) men, including trans women and non-binary people, who ask about PSA testing.
+It helps the primary care team to provide men with information on the benefits and limitations of the PSA test and provides a full evidence document, a summary sheet for primary care teams, and a patient information sheet that GPs can reference and provide to people.

 For him the PSA test was no problem whatsoever; he went to work five minutes later.